What is a Street Alignment?

 Discover Your City's Alignments

-CityHenge maps these moments across 17 Australian cities, from major capitals to regional centres.
+CityHenge maps these moments across live major capitals and regional centres, then registers new cities as their first alignment datasets are built.
 Whether you're a photographer chasing perfect light, an urban explorer seeking new perspectives on familiar streets, or simply someone who appreciates those rare moments when a city reveals its hidden beauty, street alignments offer something genuinely magical.

 All you need to do is look up, pay attention, and be in the right place at the right time.